nathanielkess/CSS-Modular-Pattern/README.md

 A powerful feature of the modular pattern is that **modules are reusable**.
 On order to maintain this feature each module’s default style should be written with the “**lowest selector specificity**”.

 **Image**

+By using a single class name (without a qualifying tag) as the selector for a module you’re ensuring that, by default, the module that you’re creating is designed to be a stand-alone component.
+This allows you to drop the component anywhere on any page without regard of the root element or the parent structure.The CSS below does not follow by this guideline.
+It styles the `.vehicleHighlight` relative to the `#sidebar`.

+**Image**

+It assumes “vehicleHighlight” will only ever exist in the sidebar.
+Later if you need to add “vehicleHightlight” inside a carousel you’ll have to duplicate the same code for the carousel.

+**Image**

+This code duplication is avoided by using single classes as the selector (**Low selector specificity**).

+**IMage**

+**3. A module’s default style does not have layout or position rules applied**

+Another powerful feature of the modular pattern is: **modules are easy to extend**.
+To achieve this, a module's default style cannot contain any rules that affect it's size, position or surrounding elements. (margins, floats, widths, heights etc..)
+In the modular CSS pattern it's up to the parent container of a module to sets **size and position rules**.
+Read on to see an example that breaks this rule and how to correct it.

+Earlier in this document we created a .vehicleHightlight module. let’s consider that same module used multiple times on the same page.
+Below you can see it is first used inside the main content of a page.

+**IMage**

+Next you need to use the same module elsewhere - inside a carousel and the sidebar.

+**Image**

+Examine the highlighted CSS code.
+The yellow CSS in the default style node is where the problem starts.
+It breaks the “no layout or position” rule by setting a default **width**, **margin** and **float**.
+Because of this, every time this module gets reused those rules will need to be redundantly overridden (see the blue highlighted CSS).

+This is avoided by removing the layout and position rules from the default module’s style (see code below).
+The only place where "vehicleHightlight" needs position rules applied is in the main content section.
+For this, the module gets **extended** by the parent node (see yellow highlighted code below).

+**Image**

+This practice circles all the way back the layout section.
+Remember in an earlier example we were asked to increase the width of the sidebar to fit space for advertisements?
+If all of our modules were styled with **size and position rules** (fixed widths), than altering a major layout width (like the sidebar) would spell disaster.
+Each component on the page site-wide would require updates to their widths (and probably padding and margins etc…).
+The testing involved to correct this on a large website would be a daunting task.

+**IMage**

+Simply put, build each module as fluid components that conform to the available width set by their parent node.
+If position rules, like widths, needs to be set directly on a module, set the width from the parent container node in the CSS document.

+This format fits in very well with responsive websites since majority of effort on a responsive sites revolve around altering the size of components as the view port changes.
+Because the default styles for each component start fluid in the Modular pattern, position and sizing rules are efficiently overridden as the media queries kick-in.

+##Final thought
+As outlined in [SMACSS](https://smacss.com/), it's important to remember that this pattern is not a library, framework or plugin.
+It's meant to help developers think about their approach and organization of code in consistent and systematic way.
+By following a pattern other developers can make safe assumptions about one another's code which boosts efficiency for development and maintenance.